 These simple and on hand ingredients are what make this ideal as a summer side or main dish when you just don't know what to do with all those zucchini and eggplants.

-How to Make a Vegetable Sauté Different
+How to Make Eggplant and Zucchini Sauté

 Some ingredients you might consider adding, might include: